-"Utilizing Haudenosaunee values and teachings, our good minds at Roswell Park are working together to strengthen our role as leaders in Western New York and amplify the presence of Haudenosaunee peoples as good neighbors," says Rodney Haring, PhD, MSW, Assistant Professor of Oncology and Director of the Center for Indigenous Cancer Research (CICR).
+"Utilizing Haudenosaunee values and teachings, our good minds at Roswell Park are working together to strengthen our role as leaders in Western New York and amplify the presence of Haudenosaunee peoples as good neighbors," says Rodney Haring, PhD, MSW, Assistant Professor of Oncology and Director of the Department of Indigenous Cancer Health.

-Earlier this year, Roswell Park took a step forward to collaborate with Haudenosaunee Nations and other Indigenous communities by establishing the CICR to reduce cancer’s impact on Indigenous communities regionally, nationally and internationally.
+Earlier this year, Roswell Park took a step forward to collaborate with Haudenosaunee Nations and other Indigenous communities by establishing the Department of Indigenous Cancer Health to reduce cancer’s impact on Indigenous communities regionally, nationally and internationally.

-The CICR has begun working with the Haudenosaunee communities to expand opportunities for cancer-related clinical trial education, cancer screening, prevention and wellness outreach through distributing newsletters and offering webinars with experts from various health fields.
+The Department of Indigenous Cancer Health has begun working with the Haudenosaunee communities to expand opportunities for cancer-related clinical trial education, cancer screening, prevention and wellness outreach through distributing newsletters and offering webinars with experts from various health fields.

 Indigenous Cancer Research at Roswell Park

-Established in January 2020, read about the Center for Indigenous Cancer Research (CICR).Learn More
+Established in January 2020, read about the Department of Indigenous Cancer Health.Learn More

 "As executive director of Native American Community Services, and really as a community member, I know historically our people's relationship with hospitals hasn't always been a positive one.
 It's where a lot of our people felt you went to die.
 Roswell Park has taken initiatives to be more inclusive of Indigenous people," says Michael Martin, Executive Director of Native American Community Services of Erie and Niagara Counties, Inc. "This is particularly true for the Haudenosaunee people, who are prominent in this area.
 Through the work of Dr. Rodney Haring, and the new center, as well as acknowledging Indigenous Peoples’ Day, Roswell Park is creating a continuum of care that's more holistic and inclusive for us."